-Due to the regional mission scenario data over the Brazilian rain forest are not available and the, the antenna patterns in function of the elevation angle have not been computed.
+Due to the regional mission scenario data over the Brazilian rain forest are not available.
+For that reason the antenna patterns in function of the elevation angle have not been computed.

 2.3.2 Antenna pattern: Gamma-nought as a function of incidence angle